digitalkaoz/tf-private-static-image-video-gallery/README.md

 }
 ```

+you have to wait until your Cloudfront Distribution is done deploying, so grab a coffee (~20min) before going on

 ### uploading images and videos

 simply drop your files (categorized by folders) inside the `source` bucket into the folder `original`